open-telemetry/opentelemetry-python/docs/getting-started.rst

     :language: python
     :lines: 15-

-When you run it you can see the traces printed to your console:
+When you run the script you can see the traces printed to your console:

 .. code-block:: sh